SeanMcP/.com/admin/drafts/adding-accessibility-checks-to-react/index.md

 published: false
 ---

-Making accessible applications is hard.
-Fortunately, there are some great resources available that add accessibility checks to your code in development.
+Let's face it: making accessible applications can be hard.
+Fortunately, there are some great resources available that help you check to make sure .
 We'll look at three great options that will help you make your React applications more accessible.

 But first, why should anyone care about accessibility?